Browse the section below to discover where and how you can train with Zach and learn about his network of teachers and colleagues.

 Studio Theatre Acting Conservatory

 or call 202.232.0714 and speak to the Education Department.

 Provides basic techniques for vocal preparation and performance.
 Develop projection, vocal quality, range, energy, and expressiveness through relaxation exercises and basic physical work.

-Standard Stage Speech (Fall and Spring)
+Standard Stage Speech (Fall Only)

 Provides tools and strategies for speakers with regional dialects or foreign accents.
 Learn basic and advanced tools for accent modification and dialect acquisition including articulation warm-ups, speech anatomy, and the International Phoentic Alphabet.
 Apply to text using the General American Dialect.

-Dialects (Summer Only)
+Dialects (Spring Only)

 Introduces actors to the fundamentals of mastering any accent or dialect.
 Build listening and imitation skills in the acquisition of up to four dialects for the stage.
 Utilizes articulation warm-ups, online dialect resources, and basic phonetics to perform authentically and intelligibly in dialect.
 For beginners and advanced students.

 Executive Public Speaking Workshop (Occasional Offerings)

 Expand vocal potential through relaxation and self-awareness techniques.
 Strengthen presentation skills, vocal variety, and audibility.
 Address individual vocal challenges and develop strategies for coping with stage fright.
 Tailored for the business professional.